Úbeda

 Úbeda ([ˈuβeða]) is a municipality of Spain located in the province of Jaén, Andalusia.
 The town lies on the southern ridge of the so-called Loma de Úbeda, a table sandwiched in between the Guadalquivir and the Guadalimar river beds.

 Both this town and the neighbouring Baeza benefited from extensive patronage in the early 16th century resulting in the construction of a series of Renaissance style palaces and churches, which have been preserved ever since.
 In 2003, UNESCO declared the historic centres and landmarks of these two towns a World Heritage Site.
 As of 2017, the municipality has a registered population of 34,733, ranking it as the fourth most populated municipality in the province.

 History

-Recent archaeological findings indicate a pre-Roman settlement at Úbeda, such as argaric and iberic remains.
-The capital of the iberic state was called Iltiraka and was located over the Guadalquivir river, 10 km south of the actual site of the town.
-Romans and later Visigoths occupied the site as a settlement.
+Prehistory

+Legend has it that Úbeda was established by Tubal, a descendant of Noah.
+The city's name is said to have originated from the mythical tower of King Ibiut.

+Archaeological evidence indicates the earliest settlements in Úbeda going back to the Copper Age, and are situated in the oldest part of town known as Cerro del Alcázar.
+Recent archaeological investigations have revealed a history spanning six millennia; thus, Úbeda stands as the "oldest city, scientifically substantiated, in Western Europe".
+This assertion comes from the research team led by Professor Francisco Nocete, based on findings from 35 Carbon-14 datings conducted at the Las Eras del Alcázar site.

+Protohistory, Roman and post-Roman era

+There are remnants from the Chalcolithic, Argaric, Oretanian, Visigothic, and Late Roman periods in the Alcázar.
+There was a sistering Iberian settlement nearby called Iltiraka, later incorporated into the Roman colony of Salaria and was known as Old Úbeda or Ubeda Vethula.
+Greeks arrived in Úbeda seeking trade, followed by the Carthaginians with imperialist aims, but both were defeated by the Romans after prolonged conflicts.

+During the Roman Empire, following the Battle of Ilipa in 206 BCE, the ancient Iberian city-state underwent Romanization, becoming known as Betula.
+It became a hub for various scattered populations.
+In the Gothic era, the Vandals destroyed the region, leading the inhabitants to consolidate in what is now known as Bétula Nova, though the reasons for this are unclear.